Glossary

 Definition

-Diversification means combining exposures so one surprise does not decide your entire outcome.
-It is not magic — it is thoughtful spacing: countries, sectors, asset classes, and time horizon.
+Diversification means combining exposures so that one surprise — a sector collapse, a currency shock, a regulatory change — does not single-handedly determine your entire outcome.
+It is not magic, and it is not just owning many things.

 Why it matters